YoobeeWebTutors/javascript-manual/src/03-values.md

 * Experiment with putting strings with the `alert()` function, e.g.: `alert("Hello, world!");`.
 Test it with the escape characters in the table above like `\n` and `\t`.

 ## Boolean Values
+*Perhaps something more to indicate their great importance, eg all logic being based on if/else*
 * `true`
 * `false`